Firefox 3: A Great New Way to Surf The Web

 their web browser.

-Enter Firefox 3.
-Firefox 3 is the latest creation of open
+Enter Firefox.
+Firefox is the latest creation of open

 source powerhouse Mozilla.
 Internet enthusiasts have flocked to earlier